Robert Preston (actor): 1957–1979: The Music Man and acclaim

-In 1965, he was the male part of a duo-lead musical, I Do!
+In 1966, Preston was the male half of the duo-lead musical, I Do!
 I Do! with Mary Martin, for which he won his second Tony Award.
-He played the title role in the musical Ben Franklin in Paris, and he originated the role of Henry II in the stage production of The Lion in Winter, whom Peter O'Toole portrayed in the film version, receiving an Academy Award nomination.
+In 1964 he starred in the title role in the musical Ben Franklin in Paris, and he originated the role of Henry II in the stage production of The Lion in Winter, whom Peter O'Toole portrayed in the film version, receiving an Academy Award nomination.
 In 1974, he starred alongside Bernadette Peters in Jerry Herman's Broadway musical Mack & Mabel as Mack Sennett, the famous silent film director.
-That same year, the film version of Mame, another famed Jerry Herman musical, was released with Preston starring, alongside Lucille Ball, in the role of Beauregard Burnside.
-In the film, which was not a box-office success, Preston sang "Loving You", which Herman wrote especially for Preston's film portrayal.
+That same year, the film version of Mame, another Jerry Herman musical, was released with Preston starring, alongside Lucille Ball, in the role of Beauregard Burnside.

-In 1978, Preston starred in another musical that didn't make it to Broadway, The Prince of Grand Street, in which he played a matinee idol of New York's Yiddish theater who refused to renounce the roles he had played in his youth, despite having aged out of them.
-With a libretto and songs by Bob Merrill and direction by Gene Saks, the show closed during its Boston tryout.
+In 1978, Preston starred in another musical that did not make it to Broadway, The Prince of Grand Street, in which he played a matinee idol of New York's Yiddish theater who refused to renounce the roles he had played in his youth, despite having aged out of them.
+With a libretto and songs by Bob Merrill and direction by Gene Saks, the show folded during its Boston tryout.
 In 1979, Preston portrayed a snake-handling family patriarch Hadley Chisholm in a CBS Western miniseries, The Chisholms, with Rosemary Harris as his wife, Minerva.
 The story chronicled the Chisholm family losing their land in Virginia and migrating to the west to begin a new life.
-When CBS tried to continue the saga as a series the following year, Preston reprised his role, his character dying in the fifth episode.
+When CBS continued the saga as a weekly series the following year, Preston reprised his role, but his character died in the fifth episode.
 The series, which also featured co-stars Ben Murphy, Brett Cullen, and James Van Patten, lasted only four more episodes after Preston's departure.